mattferris/di/Readme.md

         array('argA' => $di->get('FooService'), 'argB' => $di->getParameter('foo'))
     );

 For convenience, the `inject` methods understand placeholders for services and parameters.

     $object = $di->injectConstructor(
         'FooClass',
         array('argA' => '%FooService', 'argB' => ':foo')
     );

 Services can be referenced by prefixing the service name with a percent sign (%), and parameters can be referenced by prefixing the parameter name with a colon (:).

+Type-based injection occurs in all cases when using the `inject*` methods unless the argument is supplied when invoking the method.
+In this way, you can override type-based injection for particular arguments.
+You can also force type-based injection on arguments by supplying a type for an argument.

+    $object = $di->injectConstructor(
+        'FooClass',
+        array('argA' => '\Foo\Service\Class')
+    );

+Argument values string with a backslash are assumed to be type-hinted arguments.